mesonbuild/meson/docs/markdown/Contributing.md

 also hidden by default.
 Envvars should be avoided whenever possible, all functionality should be exposed in better ways such as command line switches.

+## Random design points that fit nowhere else

+- All features should follow the 90/9/1 rule.
+90% of all use cases should be easy, 9% should be possible and it is totally fine to not support the final 1% if it would make things too complicated.

+- Any build directory will have at most two toolchains: one native and one cross.

+- Prefer specific solutions to generic frameworks.
+Solve the end user's problems rather than providing them tools to do it themselves.